-Non-revolving demand/fixed rate term loan, to a maximum of \$5,500,000.
+Non-revolving demand/fixed rate-term loan, to a maximum of \$5,500,000.
 This credit facility bears interest at the bank's prime rate and is repayable in blended payments over a maximum period of 120 months following an initial 12 months of interest-only (at the Hospital's option) from date of the first draw.
-At the Hospital's discretion any portion of the line may be converted to a fixed rate term loan available in terms of 1-5,7 and 10 years subject to the same maximum amortization period as above.
-Effective interest rates on any fixed term loan to be determined at the time of advance or conversion with interest charged in arrears.
-Once per calendar year the Hospital shall have the right to make a pre-payment not exceeding 15% of the outstanding facility balance at the time of the pre-payment.
+At the Hospital's discretion, any portion of the line may be converted to a fixed rate-term loan available in terms of 1-5,7 and 10 years subject to the same maximum amortization period as above.
+Effective interest rates on any fixed-term loan are to be determined at the time of advance or conversion with interest charged in arrears.
+Once per calendar year the Hospital shall have the right to make a prepayment not exceeding 15% of the outstanding facility balance at the time of the prepayment.

-Foreign exchange forward contract facility.
-This facility provides the Hospital with the ability to settle a daily maximum of up to US\$300,000 for the purpose of making payments to its US based HIS software supplier.
+The Hospital has a foreign exchange forward contract facility which provides the Hospital with the ability to settle a daily maximum of up to US\$300,000 for the purpose of making payments to its US based HIS software supplier.
 Limits of the facility are subject to replacement risk factors in existence at the time of booking.
+At March 31, 2018 there are no outstanding contracts.

-The unsecured credit facilities are with a Schedule 1 bank.
+The credit facilities are unsecured and are with a Schedule 1 bank.